brain-research/mirage-rl/README.md

 ```
 ## Action-depedent Control Variates for Policy Optimization via Stein's Identity (https://arxiv.org/abs/1710.11198)
 We used the Stein control variate implementation published
-by the authors at https://github.com/DartML/
+by the authors at https://github.com/DartML/PPO-Stein-Control-Variate (commit: 6eec471).
-PPO-Stein-Control-Variate (commit: 6eec471).
 We describe the experiments in
 Appendix Section 8.2 and use the code to generate Figures 8 and 12.

 To generate Figure 8, first create runner scripts with